2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

 Our 2023 rankings named Brigham Young University - Provo the best value school in the Rocky Mountains Region for allied health professions students working on their bachelor’s degree.
-Located in the midsize city of Provo, BYU is a private not-for-profit college with a very large student population.
+Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a fairly large student population.

-Read full report on Allied Health Professions at Brigham Young University - Provo
+Full Allied Health Professions at Brigham Young University - Provo Report

 WSU undergraduate students pay an average of $16,644 in tuition and fees each year.
 On average, allied health graduates from WSU take out $22,522 in student loans while working on their Bachelor's Degree.

-You’ll join some of the best and brightest minds around you if you attend Lewis - Clark State College.
-The school came in at #3 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Lewis - Clark State College is a small public school located in the city of Lewiston.
+You’ll be in good company if you decide to attend Lewis - Clark State College.
+It ranked #3 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Lewis - Clark State College is a small public school located in the small city of Lewiston.

 The average tuition and fees for an out-of-state undergraduate student at Lewis - Clark State College are $20,238 a year.
 After completing their Bachelor's Degree, allied health graduates from Lewis - Clark State College carry an average student debtload of $21,320.

-Read full report on Allied Health Professions at Pueblo Community College
+Read full report on Allied Health Professions at Lewis - Clark State College

 Out of the 13 schools in the Rocky Mountains Region that were part of this year’s ranking, Utah Valley University landed the # 5 spot on the list.
 UVU is a fairly large public school located in the city of Orem.

-In addition to its great value ranking, U of U is in the top 20% of all schools on our Best Allied Health Professions Bachelor’s Degree Schools in the Rocky Mountains Region list.
+As a testament to the quality of education it offers, U of U also is in the top 20% of our Best Allied Health Professions Bachelor’s Degree Schools in the Rocky Mountains Region ranking.

 Read full report on Allied Health Professions at Rocky Mountain College